DigitalGlobe/kong-segment-log/README.md

             protocol: 'https', // The protocol of the request
             host: 'example.com', // The host of the request
             port: 443, // The port of the request
+            rawpath: '/articles/a123/comments?a=2#there, // The full, raw path as returned by kong's body.request.uri
-            path: '/articles/a123/comments', // The path of the request
+            path: '/articles/a123/comments', // The path of the request (See config.strip_trailing_slash)
+            queryString: 'a=2',
+            queryObject: {a: '2'},
+            queryJson: '{"a": "2"}',
+            hash: 'there',
             pathComponent1: 'articles', // The first path component of the request
             pathComponent2: 'a123',
             pathComponent3: 'comments',